panos-zamos/file-upload-embed/README.md

 ## Worpress plugin

+You can add the CloudWok [Wordpress plugin](https://github.com/cloudwok/file-upload-wordpress-plugin) to your Wordpress blog or website.

-We are currently working on a [Wordpress plugin](https://github.com/cloudwok/file-upload-wordpress-plugin).
-You can download the [cloudwok.php](https://raw.githubusercontent.com/cloudwok/file-upload-wordpress-plugin/master/cloudwok.php) file and copy it into your Wordpress plugin directory.
+You can download the [cloudwok.php](https://raw.githubusercontent.com/cloudwok/file-upload-wordpress-plugin/master/cloudwok.php) file and copy it into your Wordpress plugin directory (/wp-content/plugins).

+Just activate the plugin and add shortcodes to your page like this:

+`[cloudwok wok_id="YOUR_WOK_ID" show_uploads="False" show_downloads="True" show_form="True"]`